Rental housing explained clearly

 Understand how rental properties work before problems become expensive.

-Rental Property Explained is a plain-English guide to rental housing, leases, landlords, tenants, deposits, inspections, maintenance, rent payments, move-in issues, move-out issues, and the everyday responsibilities that come with rental properties.
+Rental Property Explained is a plain-English guide to rental housing, leases, landlords, tenants, deposits, inspections, maintenance, rent payments, utilities, notices, records, move-in issues, move-out issues, and the everyday responsibilities that come with rental properties.

 Advertisement